Cosmetic Surgeries as low as $122/month*

+Dark, discolored patches of skin can be an uncomfortable and unsightly issue to deal with, especially in high visibility areas such as the face.
+Hyperpigmentation can appear in many forms in the skin, including melasma.
 Similar to age spots and freckles, these spots can appear as flat marks on the skin.
 Unlike spots, however, melasma is often irregularly shaped.
-Treatments for this often focus on getting rid of the excess pigment within the skin and encouraging new growth.
+At PryorHealth in Rockford melasma treatments often focus on getting rid of the excess pigment within the skin and encouraging new growth.
 Removing the upper layers of the skin makes room for fresh, healthy skin cells so the old pigmentation can be shed.

 Chemical peels can target any different concerns in the skin, including hyperpigmentation like melasma.
 Options typically include glycolic acid peels, TCA peels, and phenol peels which can remove the upper layers of old skin cells, and promote cell turnover to reveal healthy new skin underneath.
 Chemical peels come in mild, medium, or deep.
 Deeper peels carry more risk and require longer downtime, but penetrate deeper and can deliver more dramatic results.

 Intense pulsed light is made to target brown pigment in the skin.
 The approach delivers an arc of broad-spectrum light that penetrates deep into all the layers, allowing dual treatment of both surface and dermal melasma.

 IPL laser will cause pigmentation to darken as part of the healing process.
 Over time, it rises further to the surface before ultimately peeling away.
 The process takes a couple of weeks from the time of your initial appointment.
 A microdermabrasion procedure can help speed up the results.